Complete Guide To Ant Keeping

 Preparing The Test Tube

-When you have your test tube, the first thing you have to do is fill up about half of it with clean cold water.
-You can do it directly from a bottle, from the faucet, or by using a pipette, just like I am doing.
+When you have your test tube, the first thing you need to do is fill about half of it with clean cold water.
+You can do this directly from a bottle, from the faucet, or by using a pipette, just like I am doing.

-This way the cotton will keep the water from drowning your queen, whilst supplying the chamber with the right amount of moisture!
-The queen will also be able to drink from the cotton with no problem, eliminating the need for an external source of water.
+This way, the cotton will prevent the water from drowning your queen while supplying the chamber with the right amount of moisture!
+The queen will also be able to drink from the cotton with no problem, eliminating the need for an external water source.

-In the event you mess up the process, or you just need to retrieve the cotton plug inside the test tube, you can take it out by using a pair of long tweezers, like the one commonly used in fish tank setups!
+In case you mess up the process or need to retrieve the cotton plug inside the test tube, you can take it out by using a pair of long tweezers, like the ones commonly used in fish tank setups!

-Simply insert it inside the test tube and close it, pulling out the cotton ball!
+Simply insert them into the test tube and pull out the cotton ball!

-One thing I’ve learned from experience, is that if you put the cotton ball into the test tube very slowly, you will probably end up having some air bubbles between the water and the cotton.
+One thing I’ve learned from experience is that if you put the cotton ball into the test tube very slowly, you will likely end up with some air bubbles between the water and the cotton.

-To avoid this issue, simply insert the cotton pretty fast, blocking the bubbles from forming!
+To avoid this issue, simply insert the cotton quickly, blocking the bubbles from forming!

-If you are wondering how the ants are gonna breathe, don’t worry!
+If you are wondering how the ants are going to breathe, don't worry!
 There will be sufficient airflow through the cotton for the ants to survive for a very long time!

 That’s it!
 You just made a perfect test tube setup!

-Now we can jump to the next chapter, where you’re gonna learn all the steps you need to do after catching your first queen ant!
+Now we can move on to the next chapter, where you're going to learn all the steps you need to take after catching your first queen ant!

 What To Do After Catching A Queen Ant